zEuS-0390/2D-Top-Down-Game/README.md

-# Multiple Units Pathfinding
+# A* Pathfinding with Multiple Units
-This was made using the PyGame library from python.
+This was made using the PyGame library from Python.
 It has an A* star algorithm and tilemap scrolling implementation.
 ### Language Used
 - Python
 ### External Dependency